nplrkn/alsoran/documentation/backlog.md

 - Redis live test should not create Redis dump.rdb
 ----SCTP----
 - sock_opt.rs doesn't need to be a separate file
-- Remodel SCTP API to follow the one in the webrtc-sctp crate.
+- Remodel SCTP API to look like the one in the webrtc-sctp crate?
+-----FREE5GC DEMO------
+- free5GC demo can register 2 (N?)
+UEs
+- GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP

 # DONE
 - 1st worker initializes NG interface and 2nd worker joins in